tdaylan/pcat/docs/index.rst

     :type pntstype: str

+    :param evalcirc: Flag to evaluate the likelihood only inside a circle of a certain radius around sources.

+    :type evalcirc: str

     **Initial state**

     :param randinit: Force the initial state to be randomly drawn from the prior.
 Default behavior for mock data is to initialize the chain with the true state.